Rotational Perched Facet Dislocation

 Types of Rotational Perched Facet Dislocation

-Type I: Unilateral Rotational Perched Dislocation
+Type I: Rotational Perched Dislocation

 In Type I, only one facet joint on either the left or right side is affected.
 The superior facet of the injured vertebra tilts up and rotates, causing a perched position against the inferior facet below.
-Patients often experience asymmetric pain and may have tenderness localized to one side of the spine.
+Patients often experience asymmetric pain and may have to one side of the spine.

-Type II: Bilateral Rotational Perched Dislocation
+Type II: Rotational Perched Dislocation

 Type II involves both left and right facet joints at the same spinal level.
 Each superior facet rotates and perches atop its corresponding inferior facet.
 This type leads to a more pronounced spinal misalignment, often producing midline pain and a sense of instability when moving.